bardiaghassemi/PDF-Cracker/README.md

 What's This ??

-This is A Program Not A Software Developers Can Use This For Break the lock of PDF File or Find Password.
+This is A Program Not A Software Developers Can Use This For Break The Lock Of PDF File Or Find Password.

 HOW TO USE: